spencertipping/tau/doc/utf9.md

 ### π internals
-These are values reserved for [π](pi.md), in particular its memory allocation mechanics.
+These are values reserved for [π₀](pi0.md), in particular its memory allocation mechanics.
 They are assumed to be opaque to everyone else, and are arbitrarily non-portable.
-See [π GC](pi-gc.md) for details.
+See [π₀ GC](pi0-gc.md) for details.

-**NOTE:** non-portable π₀ values are flagged.
+**NOTE:** π₀ assigns GC semantics to the flag bit.
+Within the π₀ GC context, flags cannot be used for any other purpose.

 ### `none`
-This is a value that doesn't exist because the process that created it was invalid.
-For example, a key lookup from a map that doesn't contain that key. `none` tends to propagate through operators like `NaN` in floating-point math.

-`none` can also be used to represent an undefined limit; for example, `max()` of an empty list.

-`none` can carry data.
-If present, its first byte describes the type of problem that produced the value; some problem types are followed by further data.

-+ `00`: generic error
-+ `01`: key/value lookup miss
+`none` represents a value that does not exist or could not be computed -- like an error.
+In general, `none` propagates through any function that inspects a value beyond its type.
+See the full [UTF9 `none` spec](utf9-none.md) for more details.

 ### Frames
 If you're storing a UTF9 datastream someplace where its type is not known by default, it should begin with a frame.
 Because the frame byte always takes the form `11111___`, it is illegal in UTF-8 -- which quickly marks the data as binary.

+From UTF9's internal perspective, a frame looks like a tuple with some metadata; that is, it can contain zero or more UTF9 values.

 **TODO:** frame spec